In the living room of the large, dark house, three people seemed to be standing as far away from each other as they could.

 Miss Devane was ignoring her, speaking to the man beside her.
 “Mr. Palmer,” she said, raising her voice slightly, “now that the body of my late brother has been removed, are we under any further obligations to the sheriff and her staff?”

-The man, who I now recognized as Rance Potter, a local attorney, straightened up and faced the sheriff.
+The man, who I now recognized as Rance Palmer, a local attorney, straightened up and faced the sheriff.
 “Sheriff White,” he said, “this family has suffered an unexpected and devastating loss.
 Since there’s no evidence that Mr. Devane died of anything other than natural causes, we would ask that you leave the family in peace at this time to mourn their loss.”

 I saw Miss Lane look around the room as the sheriff and her deputy left.
 Nobody in the room looked like they were about to be doing any mourning, but it also seemed unlikely that they would answer — or even tolerate — questions from a reporter.
 So, she turned to go also, perhaps deciding that her best bet under the circumstances would be to try again to interview the sheriff.